 Both have an identical official efficiency figure of 2.8mpkWh, at best.
 But the Jaguar will cost around £7,000 less to buy and travel 292 miles on a charge, compared with the Audi’s 271.
 On paper, then, it’s already the more attractive option – and knowing it will cost you no more to run will probably make it even more so.

 In the flesh

-The styling of the I-Pace is more evolutionary rather than revolutionary – it’s undoubtedly a SUV of the modern century, but with the proportions all receiving a tweak rather than space-ship overhaul.
+The styling of the I-Pace is more evolutionary rather than revolutionary – it’s undoubtedly an SUV of the modern century, but with the proportions all receiving a tweak rather than a space-ship overhaul.
 Thanks to the front-end being combustion engine free, the front wheels can be moved further forward and the bonnet line lowered – advantageous to both aerodynamics and handling.
-The aero side is further enhanced with numerous scoops and ducts, including a large central scoop which re-directs air along the bonnets length.
+The aero side is further enhanced with numerous scoops and ducts, including a large central scoop which re-directs air along the length of the bonnet.